avisek/frontend-mentor-solutions/solutions/huddle-landing-page-with-a-single-introductory-section/README.md

 ### What I learned

 I have learned about the `aria-label` attribute.
-It is used in web development to provide an accessible label for an element that may not have a visible label.
+It is used to provide an accessible label for an element that may not have a visible label.
 It is particularly important for users who rely on assistive technologies such as screen readers to navigate and interact with web content.

 Here is a common use case for the `aria-label` attribute: